iomete/iom-docs/glossary/spark-applications.md

 ---
 title: Spark Applications
+description: Dive into Spark Applications, featuring a driver and executors.
+The driver oversees data, responds to input, and allocates tasks to executors.
-description: What are Spark Applications?
-Spark Applications are made up of a driver process and a set of executor processes.
+banner_description: Spark Applications are made up of a driver process and a set of executor processes.
 The driver process is responsible for maintaining information about the application, responding to user input, and distributing work across the executors.
 alphabet: S
 ---